Chapter 7 is an option for individuals and small businesses to discharge virtually all outstanding debt.

 It is very difficult, if not impossible, to discharge student loans in bankruptcy.

 Creditors can ask that certain debts not be discharged including debts incurred via fraud, any luxuries you charged in the months preceding your bankruptcy, or debts arising from willful and malicious acts like arson, kidnapping, vandalism, libel, or slander.

 Chapter 7 bankruptcy process:

 Contact an experienced bankruptcy attorney in New Mexico.

 Don’t continue to live under a cloud of unmanageable debt.
 Chapter 7 bankruptcy can quickly discharge your qualifying debt and give you a fresh start.
-Call (505) 600-2550 or contact McCook Law Firm, LLC online to schedule your free bankruptcy consultation at my Albuquerque, New Mexico office.
+Call Toll Free: (888) 397-0510 or contact McCook Law Firm, LLC online to schedule your free bankruptcy consultation via phone or at one of our office locations.

 We can help you with: